Org Export Reference Documentation

 org-export-last-sibling-p

-Non-nil if an headline is the last of its siblings.
+Non-nil if an element or object is the last of its siblings.

-Used to know when to close a list if headline’s relative level is
+It may be used to know when to close a list if headline’s relative

 org-export-number-to-roman